Card Sorting: How to Uncover Mental Models & Inform UX Decisions

 Guillermo Gineste, Senior Product Designer at Maze

-• Conduct a card sort within a limited budget
+• Conducting a card sort within a limited budget

 Digital card sorting